demisto/content/Packs/Mattermost/Integrations/MattermostV2/README.md

 #### Required Permissions

-- manage_public_channel_members permission if the channel is public. manage_private_channel_members permission if the channel is private
+manage_public_channel_members permission if the channel is public. manage_private_channel_members permission if the channel is private.

 #### Base Command